Increase text size? Click Here

 If you are well and answer ‘No’ to possible symptoms, the Screener will ask you to put on your face covering if not already worn, use hand sanitiser gel and then guide you to the clinic room following strict social distancing guidelines.

 The Screener will be wearing appropriate personal protective equipment (PPE), which includes an apron, gloves, mask and visor.
 All the equipment and room undergo rigorous cleaning between patients and at the beginning and start of each day including the camera that has been fitted with a perspex screen.

-Whilst the tropicamide drops dilate your pupils, you will not be asked to wait in the waiting room as has happened previously, you will stay within the clinic room with the Screener.
+Whilst the tropicamide drops dilate your pupils, you may be asked to wait in the waiting room as has happened previously.

 We surveyed a number of people who attended their appointment during May and early June 2020 to check – did they feel safe?

 “Not intimidating with all the PPE, apart from the screen on the camera.
 Everything ran very smoothly, and the lady were brilliant, very professional- made me feel very comfortable and a credit to the service.”